Yanfenglong/Python2021/Functional and logic programming.md

         print(i,k)   #we should not use nest loop too much, no more than 3 time
 ```

+#practice:

-#practice: write a for cycle ,try to output even number which is no more than 10
+1.write a for cycle ,try to output even number which is no more than 10
 #0,2,4,6,8

 ```